vvnwu/AndroidStudioMap/README.md

-Releave O aims to provide accurate and accessable information following a nateral diaster.
+Releave aims to provide accurate and accessable information following a nateral diaster.

 Users can connect to each others phones via wifi passing information such as emergency meeting points and locations of friends or family.